ppy/osu-wiki/wiki/Tournaments/MUKASHI/1/en.md

 ![osu!mania 4K Community Tournament @ MUKASHI FESTIVAL ID Senayan Park logo](img/logo.jpg)

-The **osu!mania 4K Community Tournament @ MUKASHI FESTIVAL ID Senayan Park** was a single-elimination 1v1 osu!mania LAN tournament hosted by [Perkumpulan Orang Santai Total (POST)](https://santai.web.id/) under the guidance and supervision of ::{ flag=ID }:: [Niva](https://osu.ppy.sh/users/197805) and ::{ flag=ID }:: [Vvn](https://osu.ppy.sh/users/3204677) from the Indonesian osu! community.
+The **osu!mania 4K Community Tournament @ MUKASHI FESTIVAL ID Senayan Park** was a single-elimination 1v1 osu!mania LAN tournament hosted by [Perkumpulan Orang Santai Total (POST)](https://santai.web.id/) under the guidance and supervision of ::{ flag=ID }:: ::Niva::{ user-id=197805 } and ::{ flag=ID }:: ::Vvn::{ user-id=3204677 } from the Indonesian osu! community.
 It was the first-ever osu!mania tournament of this scale to be held by POST, which had previously facilitated tournaments for other games such as Tekken 7.

 ## Tournament schedule